-Problems with streaming

-Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
+Problems with streaming Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
 You might need to increase the TTL (Time To Live) value.
-No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
-Charle with your naturals administrator to say if there is a firewall that provents images Color saturation is
+No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.Check with your network administrator to see if there is a firewall that prevents viewing.
+Poor rendering of H.264 images Ensure that your graphics card uses the latest driver.

-Check with your network administrator to see if there is a firewall that prevents viewing.

-Poor rendering of H.264

-Ensure that your graphics card uses the latest driver.
 You can usually download the latest drivers from the manufacturer's website.

-different in H.264 and Motion JPEG

-Modify the settings for your graphics adapter.
+Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
 Go to the adapter's documentation for more information.

-Lower frame rate than expected

-- See. - Reduce the number of applications running on the client computer. - Limit the number of simultaneous viewers. - Check with the network administrator that there is enough bandwidth available. - Lower the image resolution. - Log in to the device's web interface and set a capture mode that prioritizes frame rate.
-If you change the capture mode to prioritize frame rate it might lower the maximum resolution, depending on the device used and capture modes available. - The maximum frames per second is dependent on the utility frequency (60/ 50 Hz) of the Axis device.

-Can't connect over port 8883 with MQTT over SSL

-The firewall blocks traffic using port 8883 as it's deemed insecure.
+Lower frame rate than expected See Performance considerations on page 21.
+Reduce the number of applications running on the client computer.
+Limit the number of simultaneous viewers.
+Check with the network administrator that there is enough bandwidth available.
+Lower the image resolution.
+Log in to the device's web interface and set a capture mode that prioritizes frame rate.
+If you change the capture mode to prioritize frame rate it might lower the maximum resolution, depending on the device used and capture modes available.
+The maximum frames per second is dependent on the utility frequency (60/50 Hz) of the Axis device.
+Can't connect over port 888 33 with MQTT over SSL The firewall blocks traffic using port 8883 as it's deemed insecure.
 In some cases the server/broker might not provide a specific port for MQTT communication.
 It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.

-- If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
-Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use. - If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
+If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
+Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use.

+• If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
 Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use.